Does My Credit Score Affect My Insurance Premium?

 Your credit score has a big impact on your life.
-It can affect things like buying a car, receiving a loan, applying for credit lines, or getting your mortgage.
+It can affect things like buying a car insurance, receiving a loan, applying for credit lines, or getting your mortgage insurance.
 But what you may not be aware of is it can also affect your insurance premiums.

 How does my credit score affect my ratings?